 Course Packs: Graphic Services can make course packs available for sale to your students (though some faculty prefer to use local copy shops).

 Course Performance Report (CPR): A form where instructors can write out a narrative evaluation of a student's work in their course.
 Students will frequently ask instructors to complete the CPR if they are using the S/NC option for the course, but some students may just like to have this document on file for every course that they take.
 Any student regularly enrolled in a course may request a CPR and, at the instructor's discretion, receive one.
 Instructors of mandatory S/NC courses are obliged to honor such requests.
 For all other courses, instructors may decline to submit such a form if they believe they have inadequate information to do so.
-Students must submit CPR requests to their course instructors before mid-semester.
+Students must submit CPR requests to their course instructors by the last day of classes.
 Learn more about CPRs.

 Course Preview Pages: Brown has an online Course Preview Page Directory, which enables students to “shop” courses virtually and may help decrease some of the excessive foot traffic many instructors experience during Shopping Period.
 To create a Course Preview page, use the Academic Services Gateway described above.